Looking for facts to help you get more customer reviews?

 Want more customer reviews?
 People are more likely to share their thoughts if you tell them how their feedback will be used or how it will improve their future customer experience.

 This should be particularly easy for organisations working towards the 2030 goals.
-For example, I recently had this great example from Dutch startup Farmed Today in my inbox:
+For example, Sabine had this great example from Dutch startup Farmed Today in her inbox:

 Emotions are the most powerful driver of writing reviews.
 For example, a review writer might feel the simple satisfaction of voicing their beliefs and values in a public forum.
 Reinforce those feelings by setting up an automated thank-you message that validates their need to express themselves, serving the community of customers and sharing their views.

 You could display that message on screen, or send a quick automated thank-you email.
-Fair fashion retailer mi apparel does this nicely:
+Fair fashion hub mi apparel does this nicely:

 Yes, sentiment analysis technology is much better at identifying reviews that influence sales.
 But this tip is not about finding the most and least helpful reviews: it’s about getting more people to leave a review in the first place.